-presented at a constant suprathreshold level.
-Word Recognition Scores aslo known as Supra-Threshold Recognition Tests (Speech Discrimination Test SDT) or Sentence Recognition Score.
-Word recognition scores are obtained for each ear using phonetically balanced (PB) monosyllabic words and are expressed as a percent correct.
-There are several word lists available.
-Testing may be terminated after 10 words, if no errors occur, or after 25 words, if there are no more than four errors.
-Otherwise, the full 50-item list is administered (Runge & Hosford-Dunn, 1985).
+Word Recognition Scores – Procedure and Application: The word recognition score is the percentage of words correctly identified at a constant suprathreshold level of presentation.
+Word Recognition Scores also known as Supra-Threshold Recognition Tests (Speech Discrimination Test SDT) or Sentence Recognition Score.
+The word recognition scores are obtained for each ear using phonetically balanced (PB) monosyllabic words and are reported as a percent correct.
+Various word lists can be found.
+If you make no mistakes, then testing can end after 10 words, and if you make no more than four mistakes, after 25.
+In all other cases the whole 50-item list is administered (Runge & Hosford-Dunn, 1985).

 Purpose of Word Recognition Scores:

-• To assess the individual’s auditory system’s capability to identify the speech stimuli.
+- To assess the individual’s auditory system’s capability to identify the speech stimuli.

 Materials for Word Recognition Scores:

-• Monosyllabic words that are presented in an open set format.
+- Monosyllabic words that are presented in an open set format.
 These monosyllabic should be Phonetically balance PB words (sets of words that contain speech sounds with the same frequency of occurrence as in everyday conversation).

 1- Picture Identification Task (PIT)